Rhod Gilbert speaks out about having cancer in first TV appearance since diagnosis

 Rhod Gilbert has spoken out about being diagnosed with stage four cancer in his first TV appearance since receiving the news.

-The comedian and presenter first announced that he was being treated for cancer in July, sharing that he was receiving treatment at the same cancer centre he’d previously raised money for.
+The comedian and presenter first announced that he was being treated for cancer in July, sharing that he was receiving treatment at the same cancer centre for which he’d previously raised money.

-Gilbert appeared during the Channel 4 broadcast of the National Comedy Awards on Friday (17 February) in a segment advertising the fundraising initiative Stand Up 2 Cancer.
+Gilbert appeared during the Channel 4 broadcast of the National Comedy Awards on Friday (17 February) in a segment for charity Stand Up To Cancer.

-Speaking about his experience, he pointed out his years of raising money for cancer research prior to his diagnosis.
+The comic mused on the years he’d spent raising money for cancer research prior to his diagnosis.

 “I’ve led five fundraising treks all over the world, I do stand-up comedy nights to raise money, I hosted quizzes,” he explained.